vert-x3/vertx-mysql-postgresql-client/README.md

 #### Direct access via service

-If you don't need any fancy transactions or ordering for your query, you can use the commands provided by the service directly.
+If you don't need any ordering promises for your query or transactions, you can use the commands provided by the service directly.
 Just call the commands as you would on a connection or transaction.